qriusGate/snapmaker_cnc_post_process/README.md

 Fusion360 blocks access to CNC functions for hobbyist license users, and so FreeCAD may be a more desirable option.

-This Fork was made to support use of FreeCAD.
 The ReadMe in the FreeCAD folder has more instructions